Redevelopment of former gas works unlocked by combining technologies

-Integrated remediation strategy provides rapid & cost effective clean up
+Integrated remediation strategy provides rapid and cost-effective clean up

 - During the construction of multiple residential dwelling it became apparent that a historical gas works had previously occupied the site.